bubroz/clipscribe/docs/CLI_REFERENCE.md

 - **1800+ Platforms**: Supports YouTube, Twitter, TikTok, Vimeo, and more.
 - **Optional Dependencies**: Install only what you need with flexible dependency groups.
 - **Docker Optimized**: Multi-stage builds reducing image size from >8GiB to ~500MB for CLI usage.
-- **100% Test Coverage**: All 142 unit tests passing with comprehensive edge case handling.
+- **Enterprise Test Coverage**: 400+ unit tests passing with 83-99% coverage on critical infrastructure modules.

 ## Global Options